kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 // const data = await fetchData();
 // type test = Expect<Equal<typeof data, number>>;
 ```

-**Declaration merging for interfaces** means we can declare an interface at separate positions with different properties, and TypeScript combines all declarations and merges them into one.
-You use `declare` to let TypeScript know that the variable exists, even though it's not declared in the code.

 **Type hierarchy**: TypeScript sets `any` as the default type for any value or parameter that is not explicitly typed or can’t be inferred.
 You will rarely need to declare something as `any` (**you may need the type `unknown`**, which is a safe type). `null` and `undefined` are bottom values. (nullish values are excluded from all types if the option `strictNullChecks` is active in `tsconfig.json`).
 The very bottom of the type hierarchy is `never`. `never` doesn’t accept a single value at all and is used for situations that should never occur.